geodes-sms/gentleman/docs/editor.md

 2. Save value: `Ctrl + S`
 3. Value shows up in the Ribbon

-When you need a value, head to the ribbon and select `copy` on the desired value.
+When you need a value, head to the ribbon and select `[COPY]` on the desired value.
-This action will copy the value and you can paste it in a valid instance.
+This action will copy the value which you can then paste in a valid instance.

 ### Navigation

 Gentleman support mouse and keyboard navigation.
 With the mouse it's simply a matter of clicking on the element you want to focus on.
-With the keyboard you can use the arrows for a direction based navigation or the `tab` key to iterate over the elements.
-When the focus element has children elements, press `enter` to focus on its children.
+With the keyboard you can use the arrows to access close-by elements or the `Tab` key to iterate over the elements.
+When the focus element has children elements, press `Enter` to focus on its children.

 ## Configuration